Ride On are a cycling charity based on Exeter Quay, with a vision for a cleaner, healthier and more active Exeter.

 Ever since the day it was founded Ride On’s mission has been to get more people cycling more often.

-Ride On has always focused on people who want to ride more but are not able to so, either because they don’t have a safe and reliable bike or because they lack the confidence to get back on the saddle.
+Ride On has always focused on people who want to ride more but are not able to so, either because they don’t have a safe and reliable bike or because they lack the confidence to get back in the saddle.

 Their journey goes back to 2011 when Martyn Laxton, who was a Bikeability instructor at the time, was inspired to set up Ride On when he realised that more than half of the primary school children he was teaching couldn’t access free Bikeability courses because they didn’t have a bike.
 So together with Adam Golding, another Bikeability instructor and qualified bicycle mechanic, they set about correcting this – and so Ride On was born!

 The idea was simple.
-People donated their unwanted bicycles, volunteers refurbished them and were then sold at affordable prices.
+People donated their unwanted bicycles, volunteers refurbished them and the bikes were then sold at affordable prices.
 But it took a lot of hard work!
 Ride On recruited a team of volunteers and, together with generous bicycle donations from the public, the charity started to grow.

 In 2014, Ride On moved into their workshop at Exeter Quay and since then has gone from strength to strength.
-In 2019, they put 681 bicycles back into use, with a milestone of 3000 bicycles refurbished being reached this year (2020).
+In 2019, they put 681 bicycles back into use, with a milestone of 3000 bicycles refurbished being reached last year (2020).

 Since those early days, Ride On has developed new opportunities to help people who wish to cycle but just need a helping hand to do so.
 In addition to selling fully refurbished bikes, serviced by a qualified mechanic, they now offer a range of services such as Bring Your Own Bike – a bike kitchen where people can service their bikes with the support of a qualified mechanic and their Rickshaw Project – giving people who are unable to ride themselves, as a result of age or disability, the opportunity to experience a journey on two wheels.